Binging on Being Busy

 - Press the STOP button.

 STOP binging on being busy,!
 Stop doing!
 Stop thinking!
 Stop planning!
 Stop saving time!
-Create a space, or spaces, in your day when all devices, all diversions, all external stimuli are ‘unplugged’.
+Instead, create a space, or spaces, in your day when all devices, all diversions, all external stimuli are ‘unplugged’.

 - After your press the STOP button, BE idle.